What Are the Best Medicare Plans for Cancer Patients?

 What is the best Medicare plan for someone with cancer?

-Cancer patients have the best coverage with a combination of Medigap Plan G to reduce medical costs and Medicare Part D for prescription drugs.
-If you don't qualify for Medigap and need Medicare Advantage, choose a plan with a low cap on your medical spending from Humana.
-In both cases, you'll need to first enroll in Original Medicare through the government.
+Cancer patients get the best coverage with a combination of Medigap Plan G to reduce medical costs and Medicare Part D for prescription drugs.
+If you can't get Medigap, choose a Medicare Advantage plan with a low annual spending cap, called an out-of-pocket maximum, and a good star rating for cancer screening.

 Can you get a Medicare Supplement plan if you have cancer?